wgtechlabs/unthread-discord-bot/README.md

 - Ensure the bot has the required permissions in your server
 - Check if the bot is online in your Discord server
-- Verify that slash commands are deployed with `yarn deploycommand`
+- Verify that slash commands are deployed with `pnpm deploycommand`

 **Forum channel tickets not creating:**